 Using underfloor heating systems (UFH) is an effective way to keep your home warm as the heat rises from the base of the room and across the whole room rather than from single point radiators.
 It frees your walls from those radiators, giving your property a clean and minimalist look and allowing more choice on where to place furniture and appliances.
 It also feels great under your feet!

-When installing UFH, you need to apply floor screed to bury the pipework and enhance the overall efficiency.
-In effect the floor becomes a huge flat concrete radiator.
+When installing UFH, you need to apply a floor screed to bury the pipework and enhance the overall efficiency.
+In effect, the floor becomes a huge flat concrete radiator.
 Most professionals recommend using self-levelling liquid floor screed as it can be applied quickly and gives a smooth and level floor covering.

 What is liquid floor screed made of?